 The trigonometry used to describe FoV is broken down into right triangles in the following diagram with angle of view degrees, Distance from the observer, and width (FoV) where is the small opposite side of the right triangle.

-With this breakdown if we have two of the three values we can use them to solve for the third.
+Now we are left with a general formula for calculating field of view at Distance D with Angle A. With two of the three values we can always find the third.
 Using this formula we’ve created a small table of Fields of View for reference.
 It’s a linear relationship independent of units, we used yards for our example but it can be feet, meters, miles, or any other unit of distance.

 |AfoV||FoV @ 50 yards||FoV @ 100 yards||FoV @ 150 yards|

 Not all optical systems use circular lenses, they can be rectangular or even oddly not-uniform at all.
 Note the square sensor below.
 The calculations for these systems get much more complicated quickly.